luizgabriel/Spatial.Engine/README.md

 Most of the dependencies are handled by the [Conan Package Manager](https://conan.io).

-When you run the cmake configure command it automagically download its dependencies and builds then for you.
+When you run the cmake configure command, it automagically downloads its dependencies and builds then for you.

 Only the SDL2 dependency is necessary to installed manually.
 If you are on a gnu based operating system, you're one comand line of distance for installing the SDL2.
 But if you're on windows, I recomend you to install [VCPKG](https://github.com/microsoft/vcpkg) to make your life easier.